Regularity at the free boundary for Dirac-harmonic maps from surfaces: Introduction

-Now, going back to Dirac-harmonic maps, it is possible to use the known interior regularity \cite{CJWZ, WX} to prove that we can localise our problem also in the target - see Lemma \ref{nhdlemma}.
-This allows us to use the so called {\it Fermi coordinates} about $\mathcal{S}$ at which point we use elementary geometric arguments to show that our map $\phi$ weakly solves an elliptic system of the form \eqref{eqn: mainPDE} with boundary conditions \eqref{eqn: bcmain} and \eqref{eqn: bcmain1} but only for $p=1$.
-More precisely we have
+Now, going back to the free boundary problem for Dirac-harmonic maps, it is possible to use the known interior regularity \cite{CJWZ, WX} to prove that we can localise our problem also in the target - see Lemma \ref{nhdlemma}.
+This allows us to use the so called {\it Fermi coordinates} about some point $q\in\mathcal{S}$ at which point we use elementary geometric arguments to show that our map $\phi$ weakly solves an elliptic system of the form \eqref{eqn: mainPDE} with boundary conditions \eqref{eqn: bcmain} and \eqref{eqn: bcmain1} but only for $p=1$.
+More precisely we have Moreover the tangent components of the map $\phi$ satisfy an inhomogeneous Neumann condition: and the normal components satisfy a homogeneous Dirichlet condition Here $\mathcal{P}_{\mathcal{S}}(\cdot; \cdot)$ is a spinorial extension of the shape operator $P_{\mathcal{S}}(\cdot; \cdot)$ of $\mathcal{S}$ in $N$, see section \ref{recapfbvp}. {\emph{A-priori} $\psi\in W^{1,\fr43}\emb L^4$ and $\phi \in W^{1,2}$ hence we have